theAgingApprentice/DougLessonPlan/README.md

 ## Lesson 3: DC Motor Control
 Goal:
-Write a program that spins the shaft if a DC motor.
+Write a program that spins the shaft of a DC motor.

 New things to learn:
 1. Learn how to wire up a motor to your develpoment board using a motor controller.